-AGRONOMICAL TAILOR MADE CAPACITY TRAINING & COMMUNITY SAVING GROUPS
+AGRONOMICAL TAILOR MADE CAPACITY TRAINING

 After the water facilities for production are established, building on the model farmer-peer farmer approach mentioned above and improving the indigenous knowledge, practices and skills a tailor made and focused capacity building interventions will be undertaken.
 This significantly will improve farmers' capacity, improve yields and productivity.
 In addition, different farmers practicing similar farming enterprises will be organized in communal saving groups.
-These savings groups will trained in VSLAs successful management (record keeping, community growth, dynamics & mobilization) and additional resources have been set aside to support the growth of these groups for the benefit of the farmers.
-These farmers groups will further be linked to a village savings and loan association registered as Lukaaka Village Bank.
-It has been operating for 8 years and has a total of 71 members.
-The resources set aside will be specifically dedicated to supporting these established community farmers village level saving groups.
-It operates a bank account with Centenary Bank in Wobulenzi.
-Its top leadership is as follows:
+Market linkages will be conducted ensuring that the surplus farmers' produce will generate additional income.
+Collectivization will provide an opportunity to farmers to form a cooperative at a later stage and establish food processing as a vertical integration of their chain of activities and significantly increase the value of their products.